JuliaLang/www.julialang.org/downloads/index.md

 # Download verification
-All Julia binary releases are cryptographically secured using the traditional methods on each operating system platform.
-OS X and Windows releases are codesigned by certificates that are verified by the operating system before installation.
+All Julia binary releases are cryptographically secured using the traditional methods on each operating system platform.  macOS and Windows releases are codesigned by certificates that are verified by the operating system before installation.
 Generic Linux tarballs and source tarballs are signed via GPG using [this key](../juliareleases.asc).
 Ubuntu and Fedora/RHEL/CentOS/SL releases are signed by their own keys that are verified by the package managers when installing.